nielssorensen/OpenEmu-wiki/Next-Version.md

 - Rewrite grid using OpenGL and CG renderers
  - image shadows can be drawn by using a pre-rendered 9 part image
  - use drawImage:inRect:fromRect:alpha:, drawText:inRect:withAttributes: & drawRect:withLineWidth: methods found in IKRenderer protocol
+- Add info on cheats to save state plist (also advance state version in plist)
+- manually implement drop & spinner animations

 ### Retrode (optional for next release)
 - Show Slot 1 / Slot 2 header